November 16, 2024

 Upright Six of Swords Meaning

-The RWS version of the Six of Swords is another scene viewed from the back (which is particularly appropriate here when you consider the Six of Swords meaning).
+The RWS version of the Six of Swords shows a scene viewed from the back, which fits the card’s meaning.
 You see a ferryman on a lake or river, carrying two people in his boat.
-The six swords are all planted on the boat, but it doesn’t seem to be leaking.
+Six swords are planted on the boat, but it doesn’t leak.

-It is interesting to note that the ferryman is the focus of the scene, but his tool is a large staff and not a sword, as usually most main characters are somehow using the object of their suit.
-As mentioned above, the scene is perceived from the back, so the boat and passengers are moving away from us.
+Interestingly, the ferryman is the focus of the scene.
+His tool is a large staff, not a sword, unlike most main characters who use the object of their suit.
+As mentioned, the scene is seen from the back, so the boat and passengers move away from us.

-Traditionally, this journey differs from the one encountered in the Chariot card, for instance, in that the goal is not necessarily to move to a better position or come as a victor after a challenge, but rather to move to safety, find better shelter, and move from one shore of struggle to another shore promising more safety and security.
+Traditionally, this journey differs from the one in the Chariot card.
+The goal is not to move to a better position or come as a victor after a challenge.
+Instead, it is to move to safety, find better shelter, and move from one shore of struggle to another shore promising more safety and security.

-The journey might also be figurative, and in that way might represent someone deliberately changing their point of view or position, letting go what used to be important beliefs or values to grow and change as a person, like a rite of passage where you learn to see the world through a different perspective.
+The journey might also be figurative.
+It might represent someone deliberately changing their point of view or position.
+They let go of important beliefs or values to grow and change as a person.
+It is like a rite of passage where you learn to see the world through a different perspective.

 Next after this publicity